Symphony No. 7 (Shostakovich): Premières

 Before they tackled Shostakovich's work, Eliasberg had the players go through pieces from the standard repertoire—Beethoven, Tchaikovsky, Rimsky-Korsakov—which they also performed for broadcast.
 Because the city was still blockaded at the time, the score was flown by night in early July for rehearsal.
 A team of copyists worked for days to prepare the parts despite shortages of materials.
 At rehearsal, some musicians protested, not wanting to waste their little strength on an intricate and not very accessible work.
 Eliasberg threatened to hold back the additional rations, quelling any dissent.

 The concert was given on 9 August 1942.
 Whether this date was chosen intentionally, it was the day Hitler had chosen previously to celebrate the fall of Leningrad with a lavish banquet at the Astoria Hotel.
 Loudspeakers broadcast the performance throughout the city as well as to the German forces in a move of psychological warfare.
 The Soviet commander of the Leningrad front, General Govorov, ordered a bombardment of German artillery positions in advance to ensure their silence during the performance of the symphony; a special operation, code-named "Squall," was executed for precisely this purpose.
 Three thousand high-caliber shells were lobbed onto the enemy.

-Unsurprisingly, the work was not premiered in Germany until after the war.
-It took place in Berlin on 22 December 1946, with Sergiu Celibidache conducting the Berliner Philharmoniker.
+The symphony was not premiered in Germany until after the war.
+It took place in Berlin on 22 December 1946, with Sergiu Celibidache conducting the Berlin Philharmonic.